Levy multiplicative chaos and star scale invariant random measures: Proof of Theorem Proof of Theorem 16

 By letting $\alpha$ go to $0$ and by continuity of $F_\epsilon(\frac{1}{h},\cdot)$ at $0$ ($\omega_\epsilon$ is stochastically continuous with a moment of order $1+\delta$), we deduce

 By convexity arguments, it is then plain to deduce that

-Indeed, the (not strict) inequality results from \eqref{semifatal}.
-If equality holds, this means that $\psi_\epsilon(1+\gamma)=1$ for all $\gamma\in [0,\delta[$.
-By analycity arguments, this implies that the law of the process $\omega_\epsilon$ is that of a constant and the measure $M$ is thus trivial.
-This is in contradiction with our assumptions.
-The same type of argument leads to \eqref{fatalkitu2}. \end{proof}
+Indeed, the (not strict) inequality results from (\ref{semifatal}).
+If equality holds, this means that $\psi_\epsilon(1+\gamma)=1$ for all $\gamma\in[0,\delta[$.
+By analycity arguments, this implies that the law of the process $\omega_\epsilon$ is that of a constant, and the measure $M$ is thus trivial.
+This is in contradiction to our assumptions.
+The same type of argument leads to (\ref{fatalkitu2}). \end{pf}